Luzkan/ClinicDB/README.md

 - Acceptance of appointments (by the receptionist)

 ### Additionally:
-- System is safe and reliable (tbh it's not safe by any mean - don't use it for your clinic as tbh any 'scriptkid' or cracker can make a disaster, lol)
+- System is safe and reliable (tbh of course it's not safe by any mean - don't use it for your clinic as any hacker or cracker can make a disaster - it's just a college project)
 - Each user will be authenticated by the receptionist
 - The application will be stable and in the future can be developed with additional functionalities
 - Checking the consistency of database by foreign keys and triggers